florinn/typemoq/README.md

 **Note:**
-Mocks (created in any of the ways listed above) expose the actual mock object through the `.object` property (that has the same type as the class or object being mocked).
+A mock (created in any of the ways listed above) exposes the actual mock object through the `.object` property (that has the same type as the class or object being mocked).

 ### Setup mocks